-- At the planning application stage, a site-specific FRA will be required for any development or re-development within the potential development site as detailed by the standing conditions in the LFRMS.
+• At the planning application stage, a site-specific FRA will be required for any development or re-development within the potential development site as detailed by the standing conditions in the LFRMS.
 Site-specific FRAs should be produced to current national and local stands and consider all sources of flood risk (including residual risk).
-Strategic documents such as the SWMP, PFRA and SFRA should be used as sources of information. - · New development must seek opportunities to reduce overall level of flood risk at the site, for example by: - o Reducing volume and rate of runoff - o Relocating development to zones with lower flood risk - o Creating space for flooding. - A detailed hydraulic model of the upper reaches of the Pickford Brook may be required to demonstrate the flood risk posed to the development and to help establish a sequential approach to the overall site layout. - The Pickford Brook or its tributary should not be culverted unless there is an overriding need to do so and justification is provided in line with current LLFA policy.
-This is to ensure risk of blockage is minimal and the ecological status of watercourses are not degraded. - No building, structure (whether temporary or permanent), or planting of vegetation should occur within 5 metres of an ordinary watercourse, even if the watercourse is culverted. - Potential storage options should be considered to reduce flood risk downstream from the Pickford Brook and its tributary.
-This will also attenuation flows from watercourses that contribute to the River Sherbourne, providing protection to other areas of Coventry. - The peak flows on the Pickford Brook and its tributary should be considered when reviewing drainage. - Any designated features of significance to flood risk should not be removed or altered without prior consent from the designated authority. - No overland flow route or channel is to be become obstructed without appropriate interception and diversion of flows (agreed in writing with the LLFA).
-This is to prevent damage to property. - Resilience measures will be required if buildings are situated in the flood risk area. - New or re-development should adopt source control SuDS techniques to reduce the risk of frequent low impact flooding due to post-development runoff.
+Strategic documents such as the SWMP, PFRA and SFRA should be used as sources of information.

+• New development must seek opportunities to reduce overall level of flood risk at the site, for example by:

+- o Reducing volume and rate of runoff - o Relocating development to zones with lower flood risk o Creating space for flooding.

+• The Hall Brook should not be culverted unless there is an overriding need to do so and justification is provided in line with current LLFA policy.
+This is to ensure risk of blockage is minimal and the ecological status of watercourses are not degraded.

+• No building, structure (whether temporary or permanent), or planting of vegetation should occur within 5 metres of an ordinary watercourse, even if the watercourse is culverted.

+Potential storage options should be considered to reduce flood risk downstream from the Hall Brook.
+This will also attenuation flows from watercourses that contribute to the River Sowe, providing protection to other areas of Coventry.
+The peak flows on the Hall Brook should be considered when reviewing drainage.

+• Any designated features of significance to flood risk should be removed or altered without prior consent from the designated authority.

+• No overland flow route or channel is to be become obstructed without appropriate interception and diversion of flows (agreed in writing with the LLFA).
+This is to prevent damage to property.

+· Resilience measures will be required if buildings are situated in the flood risk area.

+• New or re-development should adopt source control SuDS techniques to reduce the risk of frequent low impact flooding due to post-development runoff.
 These should be predominately open air SuDS techniques and will be assess in accordance with National and Local standards and guidance as agreed by the LLFA.
 There may be restrictions on the type of SuDS suitable within the site due to the site being located in a Zone 3 groundwater SPZ.
-The LLFA and relevant stakeholders should be consulted at an early stage to ensure SuDS are implemented and designed to overcome site-specific constraints. - Rainwater runoff from a drainage systems shall discharge to one of the following (listed in order of priority) - 1) an adequate soakaway or some other adequate infiltration system - 2) a watercourse - 3) surface water sewer.
+The LLFA and relevant stakeholders should be consulted at an early stage to ensure SuDS are implemented and designed to overcome site-specific constraints.

+· Rainwater runoff from a drainage systems shall discharge to one of the following (listed in order of priority)

+1) an adequate soakaway or some other adequate infiltration system

+2) a watercourse

+3) surface water sewer.